-Choosing AS level subjects
+Choosing AS level Subjects

-An AS subject choices sheet accompanies this booklet.
-Please make your provisional choices on this sheet from the subject list above and return to your Form Teacher by the date indicated.
+A digital AS subject choices form will be sent to parents, alongside this booklet, via Schoolcomms.
+You will be asked to make your provisional choices on this form from the subject list above and submit the form by the date indicated.
 You should discuss your choices with your parents.
 'Option blocks' will then be created to accommodate as many choices as possible and final choices will be requested during March of Year 12.
 Choices will normally be confirmed with students by May of Year 12.